studymatchs/studymatchs.github.io/index.md

 * This will assign people with similar classes to each other, to establish as studying network.
 * Students in similar classes would be able to scedule study sessions with each other at any future time and date.
+* Students that have already finished a class can volunteer to assist in study sessions.
+* Study sessions can be sceduled at certain locations such as Sinclair Library and Hamilton Library.